Kenshi2727/Kenshi-Resumes-AI-Powered/DOCUMENTAION.md

 ## Backend API Documentation

 All API routes are prefixed by `/api`.
 The backend does **not** enforce user authentication; instead, it uses user-provided identifiers (like email or document ID) to fetch records.
-(For security, a real deployment might add token-based auth, but it is not implemented here.)
+(For security, a real deployment might add token-based auth, but it is not implemented here.Instaed on client side, clerk is used.)

 ### Resume Endpoints